concord-consortium/smartgraphs-cordova/readme.md

     key.store=/Users/npaessel/lab/javascript/sg-cordova/noah-test-key.keystore
     key.alias=mykey
     ```
-3. Run the build: `cordova build andoid --release`
+3. Run the build: `cordova build android --release`

 Building a SmartGraphs project and adding it to the app